Amsterdam-Internships/FewShotCrowdCounting/README.md

 # Few-shot learning for fast scene adaptation of crowd counting models.
-My project is about scene adaptation using few-shot learning in the context of crowd counting.
-The basic idea is to train a model that is able to adapt to a novel scene with very few (1 to 5, or even 0!) annotated training examples of that scene.
-As such, we as the Municipality are no longer required to annotate large amounts of training examples whenever we place a new camera.
+Suppose we wish to count the number of people in an image taken with a surveillance camera.
+The usual approach would be to place the camera, annotate a large number of images, and then train a model on these images.
+One issue here is that annotating images (in this case, placing dots on the heads of people) is a time-consuming endeavour.
+This project is about alleviating this issue a bit by using few-shot learning techniques.
+Few-shot learning in the context of crowd counting is to adapt a crowd counting model to a novel camera scene using minimal (1 to 5, or sometimes even 0) annotated training examples.
+As such, we as the municipality would no longer be required to annotate a large number of images whenever we place a new camera.

 More information will follow once available.